apptik/jus/README.md

 #jus

-Flexible and Easy HTTP/REST(not 100% yet) Communication library for Java and Android Based on Volley, inspired by many
+Flexible and Easy HTTP/REST(not 100% yet) Communication library for Java and Android Based on Volley, inspired by many.

+* it is like Volley but much easier
+* it is like Retrofit but infinitely more flexible

 ##Download